The Toronto Arrows re-signed Mitch Richardson for the 2024 Major League Rugby season. The 27-year-old center (28 in June) is 6’2″ and 215 lbs.

 Mitch played both representative soccer and hockey.
 He was offered a contract with the Junior B Ancaster Avalanche in hockey, but after a successful tryout for the Canada Under-20s, he turned to rugby.

 He played for and was the captain of the Ontario Junior Blues in both 15s and 7s and played in the Canadian National Championships in 2014.
-He then played for the Ontario Blues in the Canadian Rugby Championship since 2015.
+He then played for the Ontario Blues in the Canadian Rugby Championship in 2015.
 In 2016 he played with the Canada Under-20s.

 Mitch also attended McMaster University, majoring in Political Science and playing rugby for the Marauders.
 He was a three-time OUA All-Star, helped the team win a bronze medal at the Canadian University Men’s Rugby Championship in 2017, and was selected to the Canadian Universities All-Stars.